Rhyd-Lewis/GCol/docs/performance/Performance.rst

 Note that the charts above use log scales on their horizontal axes.
 The first chart shows how using an increased iteration limit can result in solutions that have fewer colors.
-For very high limits, the hybrid evolutionary algorithms are clearly more favourable.
+For very high limits, the hybrid evolutionary algorithms are clearly more favorable.
 The second chart shows how the iteration limits affect run times with these graphs.

 Equitable Coloring
 ------------------

-In the equitable node-coloring problem, we are interested in coloring the nodes with a user-defined number of colors :math:`k` so that (a) adjacent nodes have different colors, and (b) the number of nodes in each color is as equal as possible.
+In the (unweighted) equitable node-coloring problem, we are interested in coloring the nodes with a user-defined number of colors :math:`k` so that (a) adjacent nodes have different colors, and (b) the number of nodes in each color is as equal as possible.
 The following trials run the ``gcol.equitable_node_k_coloring()`` method on a sample of random :math:`G(500,0.5)` graphs over a range of suitable :math:`k`-values.
 The reported cost is simply the difference in size between the largest and smallest color classes in a solution.
 Hence, if :math:`k` is a divisor